hailo-ai/hailo_model_zoo/README.rst

 |python| |tensorflow| |cuda| |compiler| |runtime| |license|

 The Hailo Model Zoo provides pre-trained models for high-performance deep learning applications.
-Using the Hailo Model Zoo you can measure the full precision accuracy of each model, the quantized accuracy using the Hailo Emulator and measure the accuracy on the Hailo's device.
-Finally, you will be able to generate the Hailo Executable Format (HEF) binary file to speed-up development and generate high quality applications accelerated with Hailo's.
+Using the Hailo Model Zoo you can measure the full precision accuracy of each model, the quantized accuracy using the Hailo Emulator and measure the accuracy on the Hailo-8 device.
+Finally, you will be able to generate the Hailo Executable Format (HEF) binary file to speed-up development and generate high quality applications accelerated with Hailo-8.
 The Hailo Model Zoo also provides re-training instructions to train the models on custom datasets and models that were trained for specific use-cases on internal datasets.

 Models
 Hailo provides different pre-trained models in ONNX / TF formats and pre-compiled HEF (Hailo Executable Format) binary file to execute on the Hailo devices.